Read the Agile Guide to Getting out of Drupal 7

-For risk-adverse agencies and organizations, they can’t wait until the last minute to migrate out of D7 or D8 to D9, especially since it could take 6-9 months to redesign, redevelop, migrate content, and quality assure a moderately complex, high volume website.
+For risk-averse agencies and organizations, they can’t wait until the last minute to migrate out of D7 or D8 to D9, especially since it could take 6-9 months to redesign, redevelop, migrate content, and quality assure a moderately complex, high volume website.
 So, what is a responsible, prudent, organization to do?

 Generally speaking, there are three obvious choices or approaches to migrating out of Drupal 7:

-- Migrate to Drupal 8 and ultimately to D9
+- Migrate to Drupal 9

 - Migrate to WordPress